osk10/immuneML/immuneML/tool_interface/YAML_instructions_preprocessing.md

 tools:
   my_preprocessing_tool: # User defined tool name
-    type: PreprocessorTool # Type of tool
+    type: PreprocessorTool # Type of the tool
-    path: path/to/tool/script # Path to a file located in tool that immuneML communicates with
+    path: path/to/tool/script # Path to file used to connect with immuneML
     params: # Optional parameters.
 Parameters are defined by the tools
-      param_name1: value
+      param_name1: value # example of how a parameter is defined

 ```